benstt/automatek/README.md

 random_board = Board(15, 20)
 ```

-Keep in mind that it has to be kind of a _binary_ matrix, just as in the ones in the samples folder.
+Keep in mind that the .txt file has to be kind of a _binary_ matrix, just as in the ones in the samples folder.